-where $X$ is a convex set in $\RR^n$, $\xi$ is a random variable, and $f_j$ is a convex function for each $j=0,1,\ldots,m$.
-All nonlinear optimization problems can be formulated in the form of \eqref{eq:ccp}.
-We are particularly interested in the case that $m$ is a large number.
+where $X$ is a convex set in $\RR^n$, $\xi$ is a random variable, and $f_j$ is a convex function for each $j=0,1,\ldots,M$.
+All nonlinear optimization problems in $\RR^n$ can be formulated in the form of \eqref{eq:ccp}.
+We are particularly interested in the case that $M$ is a large number.

-To find a solution of \eqref{eq:ccp}, we aim at designing a novel primal-dual stochastic gradient method.
+To find a solution of \eqref{eq:ccp}, we aim at designing a novel primal-dual stochastic gradient method (SGM).
 We assume an oracle, which can return a stochastic approximation of a subgradient of $f_0$, and also the function value and a deterministic subgradient of each $f_j$ at any inquired point $\vx\in X$.
-Since $m$ is big, it would be computationally very expensive if at every update, we inquire the objective value and/or subgradient of all $f_j$'s.
-Based on this observation, our algorithm, at every iteration, will simply call the oracle to return a subgradient and function value of one constraint function and the function value of another one.
+Since $M$ is big, it would be computationally very expensive if at every update, we inquire the objective value and/or subgradient of all $f_j$'s.
+Based on this observation, our algorithm, at every iteration, will simply call the oracle to return subgradients and function values of a few sampled constraint functions.